bilgino/angularforddd/README.md

 An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
 Ideally, the domain layer is self-contained and focused on abstracting business rules.
 Because frontend applications very often evaluate business rules that are reflected in the presentation layer right away - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules, a domain layer in the frontend sounds like a good idea.

-In Angular, domain-oriented layering (vertical cut) is often considered to be the first structuring criterion.
-However, layered architecture is considered to be a good design methodology even without domain-oriented layering.
+In Angular, domain-oriented layering (vertical cut) is often considered the first structuring criterion.
+However, layered architecture is a good design methodology even without domain-oriented layering.
 It's usually sufficient to use a layered model (horizontal cut), which is simply set up using folders.
 The main reason for modular segmentation in Angular is lazy-loading and distribution.

 When application services carry out business use cases it may be a good idea to place business use cases that contain less logic directly in UI controllers (like in MVC).
 However, we don't want to hide business use cases from the rest of the application and declare dedicated classes!
 Additionally, we may want to share state and logic of an application service with other application services. **Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or "ProductSearch", described as action streams.**